Suraj Mapa

-Mapa Mudiyanselage Suraj Laksiri (born on 2 January 1980 as සුරාජ් මාපා) [Sinhala]), popularly as Suraj Mapa, is an actor in Sri Lankan cinema and television as well as a Teledrama Producer, model, dancer, and a choreographer.
+Mapa Mudiyanselage Suraj Laksiri (born on 2 January 1980 as සුරාජ් මාපා) [Sinhala]), popularly known as Suraj Mapa, is an actor in Sri Lankan cinema and television as well as a Teledrama producer, model, dancer, and a choreographer.
 Mapa is best known for the roles in many television serials such as Olu, Pooja, and Haara Kotiya.
 Apart from acting, he owns partnership in the brand named Elsa Clothing.

 Personal life

 He was born on 2 January 1980 in Kandy, Sri Lanka as the youngest of the family with two elder sisters.
 His father was a businessman and his mother was a housewife.
 He completed education from Trinity College, Kandy and did his Advance Level examination in 1999.

 Then, Mapa attended a course in Hotel Management earning a Diploma in Hotel Management and worked for one year in his father's hotel – ‘Hotel Zurich Park’.
 He also studied at IDM and gained a Diploma in Computer Studies.
 During this period he worked for ‘Suntel’ as a customer care executive.
 As a model he has walked the ramp for Lou Ching Wong the fashion designer and for Nayana the popular hair dresser.
 Later he obtained qualifications in Marketing through SLIM.

 His father died on 13 July 2016 and mother Dayani Mapa died on 17 August 2018 by a blood clot in the brain.
 His mother's sister, Suneetha Ratnayake was a popular dancer.